CrewAI Integration

 Error Handling

-CrewAI tools return error messages as strings rather than raising exceptions, so agents can reason about failures:
+CrewAI tools return error messages as strings so agents can reason about failures and adjust their approach:

 result = query_tool._run("SELECT * FROM nonexistent_table")